timperrett/diplomat/README.markdown

 #### Release Builds

-If you would like to make a release build, use:
+Release builds are automatically built for this project and posted [on Github Releases](https://github.com/timperrett/diplomat/releases) for Linux amd64 machines.
+If you need to build your own release-class binaray for another platform, simply use:

 ```
 $ make release
 ```

-**By default all builds are devel builds and contains symbols**
+By default all builds are devel builds and contains symbols, so making a dedicated release is important.